Venustiano Carranza: Primer Jefe of the Constitutionalist Army, 1913–1914

 Carranza benefited greatly from U.S. aid as the Huerta regime collapsed.
 Although the U.S. Ambassador Henry Lane had helped engineer the coup against President Madero in February 1913, in March 1913 President Woodrow Wilson was inaugurated.
 Wilson refused to recognize the Huerta regime.
 As early as November 1913, U.S. President Wilson began considering lifting the ban on arms sales so that the Constitutionalists could better oppose Huerta.
 Huerta was proving intransigent to U.S. calls for his resignation and elections to be held.
 Huerta's government could receive arms shipments from abroad by sea, whereas the Constitutionalists' base in the north meant they were dependent on arms sales across the U.S. border.
 The U.S. envoy attempted to extract promises from Carranza for the U.S. lifting the ban, but Carranza rebuffed him.
 Carranza wanted U.S. recognition and arms, but did not want to publicly make promises to the U.S. Carranza sent Luis Cabrera, a trained lawyer fluent in English, to Washington D.C. as a special agent of the Constitutionalist government to try to come to an agreement.
 Carranza had attracted talented civilians to his movement with Cabrera being most prominent.
 Like Carranza had been a supporter of Bernardo Reyes when he was poised to run for president in 1910.
 After the assassination of Madero in February 1913, he joined the Constitutionalist movement and served as Carranza's main civilian adviser.
 Although not a Protestant himself, Cabrera was sympathetic to Protestants.
-Cabrera went to New York went lobby for U.S. recognition for the Constitutionalists as the legitimate government of Mexico.
+Cabrera went to New York to lobby for U.S. recognition for the Constitutionalists as the legitimate government of Mexico.
 He drew upon a network of well-placed Protestants in the effort Cabrera became Carranza's Minister of Finance and drafted his agrarian law, which proved important for the recruitment of peasants to the Constitutionalists' cause.
 Cabrera already had friends in official Washington, and it was known that although he was for substantive land reform in Mexico, he was committed to payment of debts to foreigners and repayment of forced loans.
 Cabrera had the difficult task over time to deflect Wilson's attempts to shape the outcome of Mexico's outcome.